Tabula: Efficiently Computing Nonlinear Activation Functions for Secure Neural Network Inference: Introduction

-To replace garbled circuits, we propose \textsc{Tabula}, an algorithm to efficiently and securely perform neural network nonlinear activation functions.
-Broadly, \textsc{Tabula} leverages neural networks' ability to be heavily quantized and employs a secure lookup table method \cite{lookup_marcel} to efficiently execute neural network nonlinear activation functions. \textsc{Tabula} consists of two key steps for efficient online execution: 1) quantize neural network activations down to low precision ($< 11$ bits) to reduce the space of the inputs to the nonlinear function and 2) securely lookup the result of the nonlinear function in a table \cite{lookup_marcel}.
+To replace garbled circuits and other methods \citep{cryptflow, cheetah} for privately computing nonlinear functions, we propose \textsc{Tabula}, a two-party secure protocol to efficiently evaluate neural network nonlinear activation functions.
+During an offline preprocessing phase, \textsc{Tabula} generates tables that contain the encrypted result of evaluating a nonlinear activation function over a range of all possible quantized inputs.
+New tables are precomputed for each nonlinear function performed during inference, and these tables are split across client and server.
+Then, at inference time, \textsc{Tabula} performs two steps to evaluate a nonlinear activation function: 1) securely quantize neural network activation inputs down to the precision of the range of the inputs to the precomputed tables and 2) securely lookup the result of the activation function using a two-party secure table lookup procedure \citep{foundational, lookup_marcel, damgard2}.
 By heavily quantizing neural network activations and reducing the space of inputs to the nonlinear activation function, \textsc{Tabula} enables storing all possible results of the activation function in a table without requiring an infeasibly large amount of memory.
-As neural network activations have been shown to be quantizable down to very low precisions \cite{quant1, quant2, quant3, quant4}, this step has little impact (less than 1\%-3\% accuracy loss) on model quality (experiments demonstrating storage vs accuracy tradeoffs are given later in the paper).
-Finally, a secure lookup procedure to retrieve the result of the nonlinear function from the table can then be performed during execution time, achieving significant communication and runtime benefits at comparable storage costs during the online phase of secure neural network inference.
-We emphasize that our paper primarily focuses on improving the online phase of secure neural network inference rather than the offline preprocessing phase, which we leave to future work.
+This allows the application of the subsequent two-party secure table lookup protocol, which is efficient and has low storage, communication, and computation overhead.

-\textsc{Tabula} achieves significant improvements over garbled circuits on various important system metrics.
-As \textsc{Tabula} requires quantizing neural network activations, to maintain a fair comparison, we likewise quantize the inputs to garbled circuits.
-We note that prior works on secure neural network inference have not applied quantization to secure inference (nor to garbled circuits), and we leverage this technique to achieve notable improvements by enabling the computation of a nonlinear function through a single table lookup.
-Across the board \textsc{Tabula} achieves significant systems performance benefits over garbled circuits.
+\textsc{Tabula} achieves significant improvements over garbled circuits and other \citep{cryptflow, cheetah} approaches for securely computing nonlinear functions on important system metrics such as communication and runtime, while maintaining or even improving storage costs.